Electronics, Batteries & Fluorescent Bulbs

 - in Petoskey at Preston Feather Building Center and Meyer Ace Hardware (both the downtown location and the one on 31 North)

 Batteries are NOT accepted curbside or at the recycling drop sites.

 - Accepted FREE from households.
 Businesses (including landlords), institutions and organizations, please call 231-348-0640 for fee information.

 - RECALLED BATTERIES

-Emmet County can not recycle recalled batteries (i.e. hoverboard, Galaxy S7), but can accept them by appointment on Household Chemical Drop-off Days.
+Emmet County CANNOT recycle recalled batteries (i.e. hoverboard, Galaxy S7), but can accept them by appointment on Household Chemical Drop-off Days.
 Follow manufacturer instructions for their storage and transport.
-At a minimum, cover the terminals or connecting wires thoroughly with electric tape until you can dispose of them properly.
+At a minimum, cover the terminals or connecting wires thoroughly with clear tape until you can dispose of them properly.

 - Fluorescent Light Bulbs (technically called “lamps”) only

 4-foot bulbs, 8-foot bulbs, CFLs, circle fluorescent bulbs, compact fluorescent bulbs, U-shaped fluorescent bulbs

 Fluorescent bulbs are accepted at the Drop-off Center in the Hazardous Materials Recycling area.

 - Fluorescent light bulbs are accepted for recycling because they contain mercury (a very potent neurotoxin and environmental pollutant).